rscode999/cnet/documentation/documentation.md

 Sets the optimizer's hyperparameters.
 The purpose of each index in `hyperparameters` depends on the optimizer.

+Throws `std::runtime_error` if the network has no defined optimizer.

 Example: For SGD optimizers, index 0 is the new learning rate, and index 1 is for the new momentum coefficient.

 See the [optimizer-specific documentation](optimizers.md) for more information about particular optimizers.